JOIN US THIS YEAR AS WE HELP COASTAL YOUTH EXPLORE NEW PLACES AND EXPAND THEIR HORIZONS

 This year, we hope to support young people getting out of their local town or community and engaging with places, people, and ideas that are new to them.
 This might look like field trips, excursions, or other opportunities to purposefully bring young people into new places, cultures, and environments — away from their home base.

-Participating organizations apply and are assigned a glass float, via our special partnership with Explore Lincoln City.
-When your float is found along the Lincoln City beaches, we make a donate to your organization so that your adventure plan can become a reality.
+Participating organizations apply and are assigned one or more glass floats, via our special partnership with Explore Lincoln City.
+When your float is found along the Lincoln City beaches, we make a donation to your organization so that your adventure plan can become a reality.

 DETAILS